nachocaru/xaprb.com/content/blog/2007-05-17-two-perl-documentation-time-savers.md

 title: Two Perl documentation time-savers
 date: "2007-05-17"
 permalink: /2007/05/17/two-perl-documentation-time-savers/
-description:
-  - >
-    Perldoc, the Perl documentation program, can access built-in functions and find FAQ entries instantly
 ---
 If you are a Perl developer and you only think of perldoc as the command that formats embedded POD (Plain Old Documentation) and lets you read it like a man page, you're missing two huge time-savers this versatile command can give you.